-Landlords will no longer be able to deduct all of their finance costs from their property income to arrive at their property profits.
+In the 2020/21 tax year, landlords will no longer be able to deduct their finance costs from their property income to arrive at their property profits.
 They will instead receive a basic rate reduction from their income tax liability for their finance costs.

-Under the current rules the full amount of finance costs paid by Landlords are allowed as deduction against rental income.
+Under the old rules (2016/17 year and prior) the full amount of finance costs paid by Landlords was allowed as a deduction against rental income.

-The new rules will be introduced gradually over a three year period starting from 6 April 2017, and relief will be available as follows:
+The new rules are being introduced gradually over a three year period which started on 6 April 2017, with the phase-in as follows:

 Disclaimer and calculator assumptions

 Please note, this is a limited basic calculator, and is intended as an approximate guide.
 Every taxpayers' circumstances are different, and consequently, this may not be a true reflection of your actual tax position.
 There are a wide range of factors which may affect the result, for instance, if you have other taxable income, if you receive taxable benefits, if you contribute to an AVC pension, make gift aid donations or are in receipt of capital gains.
 This is just naming a few, and if you are in any doubt whatsoever, it is highly recommended to seek professional assistance from specialists property tax advisors such as RITA4Rent.
+Given the complexity regarding losses, this calculator is only for those who have made a profit under both the old and new rules.
 We accept no responsibility or liability to any party who seeks to rely on the results of this calculator.
-For ease of comparison, we have selected the 2014/15 tax thresholds and rates, so as to give a more direct comparison.
-Please note that the thresholds regularly change, and it is recommended to review the Budget, so as to ascertain the tax threshold changes between now, and when the phase in is complete in 2020.

 Please note that any contract for the supply of goods/services will be made between you and the provider of the goods/services; not with the Residential Landlords Association Limited or any of its associated companies.
 The RLA has no liability in relation to any contract entered into by you as the RLA only acts as an introducer.